Your business advice options

 Our Trading Standards team has extensive experience of advising a variety of businesses from small family companies to international blue-chip corporations.
-Whether your business trades in Surrey and Buckinghamshire or beyond, we can help you maximise profits.
+Whether your business trades in Buckinghamshire, Surrey or beyond, we can help you maximise profits.

 Consumer protection law means businesses have to meet certain standards, which include protecting your customers.
 Looking after your customers not only makes good business sense, but usually means that you will also be complying with the law and therefore not at risk of substantial financial penalties.